Erika Abramson, MD, MSc

 The APA Research Scholars Program is a three-year faculty development program designed to help APA members interested in enhancing their academic credentials to develop research skills and to plan, implement, and write-up a research project.
 The APA Research Scholars Program assists pediatric clinician-educators and clinician-researchers in developing themselves as fulfilled faculty members engaged in important and exciting high-quality child health research.
 If interested in developing skills in research, faculty at any stage of their careers and fellows in pediatrics, nursing, social work, nutrition, psychology, and other professions involved in caring for or doing research about children and families are welcome as research scholars.

-- National research mentors selected based on the scholar’s research interest who will be chosen from senior researchers in the US, will be assigned to each APA Research Scholar.
+- National research advisors are selected based on the scholar’s research interest who will be chosen from senior researchers in the US, will be assigned to each APA Research Scholar.

-- Monthly webinars and interactive sessions that cover coursework in research design and statistics as well as faculty-facilitated and peer-mentored research-in-progress sessions.
+- Quarterly webinars and interactive sessions that cover coursework in research design and statistics as well as faculty-facilitated and peer-mentored research-in-progress sessions.
 Peer-mentoring groups include scholars with common interests in research topics and/or methods.

 - An annual PAS full-day session that focuses on advanced research topics (e.g., using statistics software, grant preparation) together with career development and research-in-progress review.
 Research scholars also attend selected PAS conference workshops on topics such as qualitative research, writing manuscripts, writing grants, and reviewing abstracts and manuscripts.

 - Over the 3 years, each scholar refines her/his research protocol with the mentorship of a local and national mentor, implements the research project, completes a project, and submits it for presentation and/or publication.

 - Scholars complete the full curriculum, including projects, over 3-4 years.
 Successful scholars receive a Certificate of Excellence in Research Scholarship.